oracle-livelabs/developer/python-flask-web-application-with-ords-apis/workshop-working-copy/review-ords-apis/review-ords-apis.md

 2. Explore the Paths

-    Here we'll briefly review each Paths (recall there are <i>four</i> Resource Templates) and discuss their importance to the Flask application.
+    Here we'll briefly selected Paths (recall there are <i>four</i> Resource Templates) and discuss their importance to the Flask application.

       1. `GET` `/locations/map/data`